Create Sandbox for Magic Leap

 constraints

-Meshing & Onboarding
+Meshing & First Time Onboarding Experience

 The meshing process was crucial to the Create experience.
 The physics-based nature relied heavily on the user giving the world cameras enough information to understand the space and map it properly.